 There are nearly 13.9 million disabled people in the UK and as of 2018, 5.3 million adults without the basic digital skills to complete everyday tasks.
 An overlap in these groups creates some of the most vulnerable people in our society, those who may rely most heavily on public services while also being most likely to face barriers to getting the support they need.

-To support the Public Sector in delivering digital services that work for all citizens, the Government has passed into law the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018.
-This law enforces public sector organisations to proactively deliver accessible digital services to stringent standards, and to a series of deadlines that have either passed or culminate for websites on the 23rd September 2020.
-This gives public sector bodies less than 10 months to deliver a fully accessible digital estate and achieve legal compliance.
+To support the Public Sector in delivering digital services that work for all citizens, the Government passed into law the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018.
+This law enforced public sector organisations to proactively deliver accessible digital services to stringent standards, and to a series of deadlines that have either passed or culminate for websites on the 23rd September 2020.

-Mary’s story - A single mother, looking after her son Tommy, who has physical and sensory disabilities.
+This is Mary's story.
+Mary is a single mother, looking after her son Tommy, who has physical and sensory disabilities.